 The generator (if so equipped) will produce 120-volt AC power for use when camping in areas where shore power is unavailable.
-It can be controlled both at the generator itself or inside the RV on the Command Center.
+It can be controlled both at the generator itself or inside the RV on the ONEControl® Touch Panel or the Command Center on the G-Class.
 The power to start the generator comes from the auxiliary battery (customer supplied).
 The generator runs on gasoline and gives off carbon monoxide.
-(See page 35, Carbon Monoxide)
+See page 37, Carbon Monoxide